ember-learn/guides-source/guides/release/getting-started/quick-start.md

 Why Netlify?

-It's fun and easy!
 It does not require a high level of knowledge for you to deploy your website to production.
+Netlify offers a free account option and no credit card is required.
+These Guides themselves are hosted on Netlify, while other parts of `emberjs.com` are hosted using Heroku, Fastly, GitHub pages, and AWS.
+Overall, Ember developers have many options for how they deploy their apps!

-Netlify offers a free account option that satisfies most website production needs and no credit card is required.
-Netlify is also a long-term supporter of Ember ❤️.
-Following these steps will hopefully help you get your site up and running in minutes.
+Following these steps will help you get your site up and running in minutes:

 Now that you have the basics down, are you feeling creative and adventurous?
 The Ember community has created hundreds of addons that you can use for free in your app.